The Cooper Companies (NYSE:COO) Releases FY 2021 Earnings Guidance

-The Cooper Companies (NYSE:COO) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $13.200-13.400 for the period, compared to the Thomson Reuters consensus estimate of $13.040.
+The Cooper Companies (NYSE:COO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $13.200-13.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $13.040.
 The company issued revenue guidance of $2.86 billion-2.89 billion, compared to the consensus revenue estimate of $2.83 billion.

-A number of research analysts have issued reports on the company.
-Robert W. Baird lifted their target price on The Cooper Companies from $351.00 to $384.00 and gave the company a neutral rating in a research report on Friday, March 5th.
-Raymond James boosted their price target on The Cooper Companies from $375.00 to $415.00 and gave the stock an outperform rating in a report on Friday, March 5th.
-KeyCorp boosted their price target on The Cooper Companies from $429.00 to $444.00 and gave the stock an overweight rating in a report on Wednesday, April 28th.
+COO has been the topic of a number of research reports.
+Piper Sandler increased their price objective on The Cooper Companies from $435.00 to $440.00 and gave the company an overweight rating in a report on Tuesday, June 1st.
+Citigroup upped their price objective on shares of The Cooper Companies from $355.00 to $378.00 and gave the company a neutral rating in a report on Friday, March 5th.
+Robert W. Baird upped their price target on shares of The Cooper Companies from $351.00 to $384.00 and gave the company a neutral rating in a report on Friday, March 5th.
+KeyCorp boosted their price target on The Cooper Companies from $429.00 to $444.00 and gave the company an overweight rating in a report on Wednesday, April 28th.
 They noted that the move was a valuation call.
-Jefferies Financial Group restated a buy rating and set a $450.00 price target on shares of The Cooper Companies in a report on Monday, May 24th.
-Finally, Redburn Partners assumed coverage on The Cooper Companies in a report on Friday, April 23rd.
-They set a buy rating on the stock.
+Finally, Raymond James lifted their target price on shares of The Cooper Companies from $375.00 to $415.00 and gave the company an outperform rating in a report on Friday, March 5th.
 Four analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-The company has a consensus rating of Buy and an average price target of $388.38.
+The stock currently has a consensus rating of Buy and a consensus target price of $388.38.

-In other The Cooper Companies news, SVP Agostino Ricupati sold 2,643 shares of the business’s stock in a transaction that occurred on Thursday, April 15th.
+In other The Cooper Companies news, SVP Agostino Ricupati sold 2,643 shares of The Cooper Companies stock in a transaction dated Thursday, April 15th.
 The stock was sold at an average price of $397.92, for a total value of $1,051,702.56.
-Following the transaction, the senior vice president now directly owns 2,709 shares of the company’s stock, valued at $1,077,965.28.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-1.70% of the stock is currently owned by insiders.
+Following the completion of the transaction, the senior vice president now directly owns 2,709 shares of the company’s stock, valued at approximately $1,077,965.28.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+1.70% of the stock is owned by corporate insiders.

 The Cooper Companies, Inc operates as a medical device company worldwide.
 It operates through two segments, CooperVision and CooperSurgical.
 The company develops, manufactures, and markets a range of contact lenses, including spherical lenses, and toric and multifocal lenses that correct near- and farsightedness, as well as addresses various complex visual defects, such as astigmatism and presbyopia.